-Add in three tablespoons of tomato paste and 2-1/2 tablespoons of curry powder (I highly recommend Sun Brand) and heat that through.
-It'll be sticky as heck but you'll want to thicken everything up, without really cooking the paste.
+Add in the tin of tomato paste and 2 tablespoons of curry powder (I highly recommend Sun Brand) and heat that through.
+It’ll be sticky as heck but you’ll want to thicken everything up, without really cooking the paste.
 You can also add a bit of cayenne for some heat.

 Then, add in your chicken.
-It'll really be a thick mess at this point, but it's worth it.
-Cook that all for about five minutes, stirring regularly.
+It’ll really be a thick mess at this point, but it’s worth it.
+Saute until the chicken is cooked, maybe five minutes, stirring regularly.

-Right about now is a good time to start some rice.
-Roughly 3/4 cup per person, though with whole chicken you can get away with a bit less.
+Right about now is a good time to start some rice, roughly 1/2 cup per person.

 Note: Any linked products are personally endorsed by me, because they are the products I use.
 I do, however get a pittance from purchases through the links to offset some of the costs for this website.